MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-endpoints-online-auth.md

 - If the endpoint identity is a SAI, and the enforce flag isn't set or the user identity doesn't have permission to read secrets, there's no automatic role assignment for the **Azure Machine Learning Workspace Connection Secrets Reader** role.
 For more information, see [How to deploy online endpoint with secret injection](how-to-deploy-online-endpoint-with-secret-injection.md#create-an-endpoint).
 - If the endpoint identity is a UAI, there's no automatic role assignment for the **Azure Machine Learning Workspace Connection Secrets Reader** role.
 In this case, you need to manually assign roles to the endpoint identity as needed.

-For more information on the **Azure Machine Learning Workspace Connection Secrets Reader** role, see [Assign permissions to the identity]
+For more information on the **Azure Machine Learning Workspace Connection Secrets Reader** role, see [Assign permissions to the identity](how-to-authenticate-online-endpoint.md#assign-permissions-to-the-identity).
-(how-to-authenticate-online-endpoint.md#assign-permissions-to-the-identity).

 ## Related content